galaxyproject/galaxy-hub/content/blog/2022-06-22-outreachy-intro/index.md

 #### What I am working on

-Shivani has been selected to work on the development of a notification system for different events in Galaxy.
+I have been selected to work on the development of a notification system for different events in Galaxy.

 ### Soumya Jha